hongranxu/hongranxu.github.io/README.md

 # Welcome to Harry's website

-Contribuation to and sharing knowledge are fun..
+Contributing to and sharing knowledge is enjoyable and fulfilling.